QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 ### Columns

-Content should be laid using Bootstrap's column system.
+Content should generally be laid using Bootstrap's column system.

 #### Simple content